Why Google Rewrites Your Titles and How to Stop It

 The “sweet spot” seemed to be between 51-60 characters.
 These titles had the lowest percentage of rewrites, ranging between 39% to 42%.

 Note: Simply because Google doesn’t display certain words from your title tag in search results doesn’t always mean that those words aren’t helping you to rank.
-These are in fact two separate processes.
+These are two separate processes.

 Does Google Favor [Brackets] or (Parentheses)?